How to Install an Interior Door

 - Pry the side jambs away from the studs and then pry down the head jamb.

-- Double check to be sure the door opens in the desired location.
+- Double check to be sure the door opens in the desired location and direction.

 - Shim the jamb plumb to make it level and straight.

-- The door frame is slightly smaller than the opening it fits to allow for adjustments.
+- The door frame should be slightly smaller than the opening it fits to allow for adjustments.
 Slip shims under the side jamb until the head jamb is level.

 - Shim between the side jambs and the studs to fill in the spaces between them.